Key takeaways:

 [Sender]

-When to use: You’re coordinating with an external agency, an email service provider (ESP), printer, or freelancer and you need to receive their deliverables during your office hours to keep the schedule.
+When to use: You’re coordinating with an external agency, an email service provider (ESP), printer, or freelancer and you need to receive their output during your office hours to keep the schedule.

 Template #1: